Prag8855/aab/content/guides/housing-scams.md

 - [ ] **Do the names match?**[^27]
     The names on the email, the doorbell, the mailbox and the website should be the same.
 Ask the neighbour who lives there.[^28] When you see the landlord in person, you can ask to see their ID.

-Some things are suspicious, but not always a scam:
+Some behaviours are suspicious, but not always a scam:

 - [ ] The contract in English
 - [ ] The landlord speaks bad German
 - [ ] The landlord sends you their ID before you ask for it[^29]
+- [ ] You can't meet the landlord, only a friend or a relative.
+Video calls are not possible.

 ### Wait before you pay